outreachy/website/README.md

 # How does the Outreachy website tech work together?

-The Outreachy website is built with [Python](https://www.python.org/) and a web framework called [Django](https://www.djangoproject.com/).
+The Outreachy website is built with [](https://www..org/) and a web framework called [Django](https://www.djangoproject.com/).
 Additionally, the Outreachy website uses a content management system called [Wagtail](https://wagtail.io/), which builds on top of Django.
 On the Outreachy webserver, we run [Dokku](http://dokku.viewdocs.io/dokku/), which helps us deploy new code, manage our Let's Encrypt SSL certificates, and backup the Outreachy website database.
 Only Outreachy organizers have ssh access to push new code to the server.

-# Optional helpful background reading
+# Optional helpful background

 [Django topic guides](https://docs.djangoproject.com/en/1.11/topics/), particularly the [models](https://docs.djangoproject.com/en/1.11/topics/db/models/) guide.